 The performance gap between Micron and its tech peers tells the story of where AI money is flowing.
 While the broader technology sector has posted modest single-digit gains, Micron's 62% surge reflects a fundamental shift in how enterprises are approaching AI infrastructure.
 It's not just about compute anymore - memory bandwidth and capacity have become the new bottleneck as companies race to deploy larger language models and more complex AI workloads.

 Memory pricing dynamics are notoriously cyclical, but this upturn has caught even seasoned chip investors off guard with its velocity.
-DRAM and NAND flash prices have been climbing steadily since late 2025 as hyperscalers like Amazon, Microsoft, and Google compete for limited high-bandwidth memory supply to power their AI ambitions. advanced HBM3E memory - designed specifically for AI accelerators - has become particularly scarce, with lead times stretching into multiple quarters.
+DRAM and NAND flash prices have been climbing steadily since late 2025 as hyperscalers like Amazon, Microsoft, and Google compete for limited high-bandwidth memory supply to power their AI ambitions.
+Micron's advanced HBM3E memory - designed specifically for AI accelerators - has become particularly scarce, with lead times stretching into multiple quarters.